-This Low-Carb Chocolate Lava Cake Recipe makes scrumptious gooey cakes perfect for the chocolate lover in all of us.
-These treats are made using an Instant Pot.
-They can still be part of a low-carb, keto, diabetic, gluten-free, grain-free, Atkins or Banting diet.
+This recipe for keto-friendly, Low-Carb Chocolate Lava Cakes makes scrumptious gooey cakes perfect for the chocolate lover in all of us.
+These quick and easy treats can be made using an Instant Pot, oven, or even a microwave!
+This recipe makes two rich molten chocolate mug cakes so it’s perfect for Valentine’s Day.
+This dessert can be part of a low-carb, keto, diabetic, gluten-free, grain-free, Atkins or Banting diet.

 Low-carb chocolate lovers rejoice!
 I bring you the most incredibly rich, flourless lava cakes ever–And they happen to be low-carb, quick and easy with the help of an Instant Pot.